ResumeGiants » Blog » Active Listening Skills in the Workplace (+ Examples)

 Listening generates trust

 Listening carefully without interrupting does not go unnoticed in the workplace.
-It becomes essential when creating trust relationships, such as with business partners, customers, and colleagues.
+It is essential when creating trusting relationships with business partners, customers, and colleagues.

 Active listening helps you solve problems

-Active listening helps you detect what other, not so keen, listeners may not.
+Active listening helps you pick up on what others may miss.
 Dedicating your full attention to your speaker, observing their body language, and asking the right questions at the right time will often help you improve your problem-solving skills.

 Helps you avoid missing critical information

 As an active listener, you are dedicating your full attention to the person communicating with you.
-This means that you will rarely miss critical information.
-Always a major plus that can save a lot of time and effort in a corporate context.
+This means that you will rarely miss critical information, which is always a major plus that can save a lot of time and effort in a corporate context.

 Helps provide more career opportunities